KesraouiMohamed1991/capsule-recap-/my-app/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Dark Mode Support

+This project supports dark mode using [Tailwind CSS](https://tailwindcss.com/docs/dark-mode) utility classes.
+Users can toggle between light and dark themes.
+The current theme preference is saved in `localStorage`, ensuring the selected theme persists across page reloads.

+To toggle dark mode, use the toggle button in the header of the application.

 ## Learn More